| |

 Folding a rolled hem on a pillow cover.

-Refold the edge over at one inch. (this seals in the cut edge into the hem) Do for both pieces.
+Refold the edge over at one inch. (this seals in the raw edges into the hem) Do for both pieces.

 Diagram of an one inch seam fold for sewing a envelope pillow cover.

-This is how the rolled hem looks.
+This is how the folded edge looks.
 Finish for both pieces.

 A one inch rolled hem on fabric with a ruler showing one inch.

-Once folded and pressed sew a narrow seam along the edge of the folded edge of the fabric.
-This finishes the two hem for the envelope opening.
+Once folded and pressed sew a narrow seam along the folded side edge of the layers of fabric, this finishes the two hems for the envelope closure.

 Diagram showing seam placement on envelope cushion hems.